alreece45/amqp-rs/amqp0/specs/README.md

 pre-generated file is used by default.
 To generate from the XML files:

  * Testing/Usage from another crate: enable the amqp0-build-specs feature
- * Committing/preparing to release: amqp-pregen-specs
+ * Committing/preparing to release: amqp0-pregen-specs

 Contributing/Developing
 =======================